create a custom pipeline loader

 If you do this then you don’t need to set your custom loader explicitly whenever you run a pipeline.

-Remember that if you specify default_loader
+Remember that if you specify default_loader in the user or global config

 files you probably should install your custom loader as package into your